 |10/2003 - 07/2009||Diploma studies in Psychology, Humboldt University of Berlin, Germany|

-In my PhD research, I am studying individual differences in the ability to recognize emotions in others.
+During my PhD, I studied individual differences in the ability to recognize emotions in others.

-The ability to recognize the type and intensity of others’ emotional states from their nonverbal expressions is a central component of emotional intelligence.
+The ability to recognize the type and intensity of others’ emotional states from their nonverbal expressions is a central component of emotional intelligence and interpersonal sensitivity.
 However, previous tests to measure individual differences in this ability have been criticized for focusing on a single modality (mostly the face), for neglecting the dynamic nature of emotional expressions, and for including only a small number of basic emotions.
-During my thesis, I have been developing a new emotion recognition test.
-The Geneva Emotion Recognition Test (GERT; Schlegel et al., under review) offers an improvement over previous instruments by
+Therefore, during my thesis I developed and validated a new emotion recognition test.
+The Geneva Emotion Recognition Test (GERT; Schlegel et al., in press) offers an improvement over previous instruments by

-a) using dynamic and multimodal stimuli (short videos with sound) from the Geneva Multimodal Emotion Portrayals corpus (GEMEP),
+a) using dynamic and multimodal stimuli (short videos with sound),

 b) including a large number of positive and negative emotions, and

 c) applying advanced statistical models within the Item Response Theory (IRT) framework.

 Currently, I am continuing the validation of the GERT in different languages (German, French, English, Dutch).

 I am also working on the development of a test of emotional intelligence in the workplace within a project funded by the Swiss National Science Foundation under the direction of Dr. Marcello Mortillaro.